 My name is Paul A. Schlag and my wife, Abigail (Farnsworth) and I live in Macomb, Illinois with our four wonderful children.
-I am an assistant professor of Recreation, Park and Tourism Administration at Western Illinois University and my interests include: recreation in the areas of spiritual, intellectual, physical and intellectual development, instructional technology, lifelong learning and recreation administration.
+I am an Associate Professor of Recreation, Park and Tourism Administration at Western Illinois University and my interests include: recreation in the areas of spiritual, intellectual, physical and intellectual development, instructional technology, lifelong learning and recreation administration.

 I was born and raised in Colorado Springs